-Loading your bike on a bus
+Loading your bike onto a Metro bus

 - As the bus approaches, have your bike ready to load from the curb side of the bus.

 - Alert the driver before stepping in front of the bus with your bike.
 Make sure the driver acknowledges your desire to load.

 - Remove any bicycle accessories, including panniers, that could fall off and prevent safe operation of the bus.

 - Squeeze the rack handle upwards to release the folded bike rack.